lancerzhang/survey-server/README.md

 ```
 2. Import the project into your favorite IDE.

-3. Set up the database connection in the `application.properties` file.

 ## Running the Application

 To run the application, execute the following command in the terminal: